-This bill aims to enhance the investigative powers of the Office of the Foster Youth Ombudsperson and modify regulations surrounding foster placements in Minnesota.
-Key amendments include granting the ombudsperson access to juvenile placement and medical data, as well as the authority to establish a complaint process and conduct investigations into complaints regarding the treatment of foster youth.
-The ombudsperson will now have the ability to enter and inspect any institution or facility where a foster youth resides without prior notice, and will also have direct access to social services information systems.
+This bill aims to enhance the investigative powers of the Office of the Foster Youth Ombudsperson in Minnesota and modify regulations surrounding foster placements.
+Key amendments include the classification of data within active investigative files, which will now include both protected nonpublic data and data on individuals.
+The ombudsperson will have expanded access to juvenile placement and medical data, as well as the authority to enter and inspect any institution or residence where a foster youth resides without prior notice.
+Additionally, the ombudsperson is empowered to establish a complaint process, investigate complaints, and make recommendations to agencies or judicial officers regarding actions affecting foster youth.

 Statutes affected: Introduction: 13.876, 260C.82